Lexus LX – Review, Specs, Pricing, Features, Videos and More

 Find everything you need to know about the Lexus LX here, along with expert reviews, specs, photos, videos and more.

 The large Lexus LX is one of the few body-on-frame luxury SUVs left on the market.
 Based on the Toyota Land Cruiser, the LX is a bit of a jack of all trades.
 Hauling passengers, gear, or trailers, this big Lexus also features impressive off-road capabilities.
+And unlike a lot of its competitors, the LX only comes with four-wheel drive.

 Lexus LX Overview

-What’s New for 2025
+What's New for 2026

 2022 Lexus LX600 First Drive Review: Comfortably Niche